Frequently Asked Questions

 • When is the next residency and how does it work?

-In your residency, you will be introduced to our teaching philosophy, to social issues and dilemmas in the literary arts, and to workshops alternatives to the traditional workshop model in the creative writing classroom, among other things.
-You will meet your faculty and mentors and your classmates, plus some alumni.
-In our program we offer alternatives to the traditional workshop, and we “unsilence the traditional workshop,” to empower each student to feel safe and have their own voice (you can learn more about this below).
-You will also receive a deep immersion in inspiration, craft, creativity, and words that will serve as inspiration for your entire semester.
+In your residency, you will be introduced to our teaching philosophy, to social issues and ethical dilemmas in the literary arts, and to workshop alternatives to the traditional workshop model in the creative writing classroom, among other things.
+You will meet your core faculty and mentors and your classmates, plus some alumni.

-You can view all residency sessions asynchronously, but it is highly recommended to try to be there in person so you can meet the writers and ask questions and engage in discussion.
-You are not required to be there every day, and you can make up sessions if you cannot attend live.
+The residency is held online via Zoom and is accessible asynchronously as well as synchronously to accommodate people who cannot take off from work every day.
+You do not need to travel to Iowa to attend but can sit in on events from the comfort of your own living room wherever you are.
+Students are required to attend about a set amount of events and receive an additional two weeks to complete their assignments and view missed sessions via Vimeo.
+The residency is intensive in the first two weeks but mostly asynchronous on weekends.
+We hope that you can take off from work at least some of this time even for the day-time classes because our schedule is quite delicious and enjoyable.
+However, you can view all residency sessions asynchronously as well, if you have any scheduling conflicts due to work or family obligations.
+It is highly recommended to try to be there live online so you can meet the writers and ask questions and engage in discussion.
+You are not required to be there every day or attend every session, and you can make up sessions if you cannot attend live.
 We have set up the schedule as flexibly as possible to accommodate those with full-time jobs and/or other family or work commitments so it will be possible for everyone to join.

 RESIDENCY SCHEDULE (you can pick/choose which sessions to attend, though some are mandatory):